 - Responsiveness.
 Adapt your pop-ups for different devices.
 This can be done through settings (as well as the timing) which can be customized and fine-tuned in Plerdy based on your website audience.

 - Variability and friendly tone.
 Use different types of pop-ups and experiment with their content and design.

 - Ten-second rule.
 Bet on user engagement.
 In most cases, entry pop-ups aren’t recommended.
-A relevant pop-up displayed during the scrolling of a product page, blog, etc. can come really in handy to a user who still hasn’t decided what to do.
+A relevant pop-up displayed during the scrolling of a product page, blog, etc., can come really in handy to a user who still hasn’t decided what to do.

 To make the most of pop-ups, you must continuously test your ideas.
-For example, change a call to action, motivation, and the essence of an offer for various groups of users and evaluate different types of design.
+For example, change a call to action, motivation, and the essence of an offer for various users and evaluate different types of design.